nathania-haryanto/ng-adv/Demos/04-State/ngrx-state/src/assets/markdown/effects.md

+- The mock markdown-editor is using effects and the actions are created using createActionGroup:

 - Effects are basically async actions that typically interact with the data store

 - Examine the `saveComment` method of the `comment.service.ts`